-Each non-employee member of our board of directors is entitled to receive compensation for his or her services as a director in the year ended December 31, 2010 as follows: (i) an annual board fee to our non-employee directors of \$25,000 per year; (ii) a fee to our non-employee directors of \$1,500 for each board of directors meeting attended in person and \$1,000 for each board of directors meeting attended in person and \$1,000 per year; (iii) an annual chair fee of \$5,000 per year to each non-employee director acting as the Chair of the Audit Committee, Chair of the Compensation Committee and Chair of the Nominating and Corporate Governance Committee, respectively; (iv) a fee to our non-employee directors of \$1,500 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended by teleconference; and (v) an annual fee to the non-employee directors serving on the Audit Committee of \$2,000 per year.
+Each non-employee member of our board of directors is entitled to receive compensation for his or her services as a director in the year ended December 31, 2010 as follows: (i) an annual board fee to our non-employee directors of \$25,000 per year; (ii) a fee to our non-employee directors of \$1,500 for each board of directors meeting attended in person and \$1,000 for each board of directors meeting attended by teleconference; (iii) an annual chair fee of \$5,000 per year to each non-employee directors of the Audit Committee, Chair of the Compensation Committee and Chair of the Nominating and Corporate Governance Committee, respectively; (iv) a fee to our non-employee directors of \$1,500 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors committee meeting attended in person and \$1,000 for each board of directors serving on the Audit Committee of \$2,000 per year.

 During 2010, the Compensation Committee engaged FTI Schonbraun McCann Group ("SMG") to serve as its compensation consultant in reviewing and evaluating the Company's director compensation levels and program, with the goal of creating a fair, reasonable and balanced compensation program that closely aligns the interest of our board of directors with those of our stockholders.
 SMG received instructions from, and reported to, the Compensation Committee on an independent basis.
 The Compensation Committee requested SMG's input on market practices, including peer group pay practices, and developments and trends in director duties, responsibilities and time commitments, and to develop recommendations for director compensation for the 2010 and 2011 year.
-The Compensation Committee discussed our director compensation program with SMG, both with and without members of management, on several occasions during 2010 and thereafter, and with the assistance of SMG's recommendations, recommended that our board of directors approve the director compensation program described below.
-In addition, the Compensation Committee engaged SMG as its independent compensation comsultant to assist the committee on a range of executive compensation matters.
+The Compensation Committee discussed our director support to directors approve the director compensation program described below.
+In addition, the Compensation Committee engaged SMG as its independent consultant to assist the committee on a range of executive compensation matters.
 SMG's services to the Compensation Committee are discussed further below.
-See "Executive Compensation Discussion and Analysis."
+See "Executive Compensation-Compensation Discussion and Analysis."
 Other than as described above, SMG did not provide other services to the Company or any of its affiliates during 2010.